 - Configuration loading: In this phase your application will load your instance configuration.
 This essentially sets all the configuration variables for which you don't want to use the default values, e.g. the database host configuration.

-- URL converter loading: In this phase, the application will load any of your URL converts.
+- URL converter loading: In this phase, the application will load any of your URL converters.
 This phase is usually only needed for some few specific cases.

 - Flask extensions loading: In this phase all the Invenio modules which provide Flask extensions will initialize the extension.
 Usually the extensions will provide default configuration values they need, unless the user already set them.